Skip to content

 TFDrift-Falco detects when your cloud infrastructure changes outside of Terraform by:

-1. Monitoring cloud audit logs in real-time (AWS CloudTrail, GCP Audit Logs)
+1. Monitoring cloud audit logs in real-time (AWS CloudTrail, GCP Audit Logs, Azure Activity Log)

 2. Comparing changes against Terraform state (S3, GCS, or local)